 Here are some advantages of HEPAFORCE® negative air machines.

 - Multiple flow and leakage tests mean every unit arrives tested, certified, and ready to work.

 - Every unit is equipped with a MERV 18-plus HEPA filter.

 - Optional MERV 9 prefilters and carbon filters available depending on need.

-- High-quality EMS fan motors move more air with less electricity than other motors.
+- High-quality ECM fan motors move more air with less electricity than other motors.

 - Up to three 120-volt HEPAFORCE® 1100s can run on one 15-amp circuit.

 - Quiet, long-life fan motors have variable speeds from 50 cfm to 1000 cfm.

 - Filters can be changed easily without tools.